cristianoliveira/ergo/README.md

 ## Why?

-When dealing with multiple apps locally is really annoyoing have to remember each port that represent each service.
+When dealing with multiple apps locally is really annoyoing have to remember each port that represent each service and it's worse when you have microservices.
 So I wanted a simple way to give a proper local domain for each app.
 Ergos comes to solve this simple problem.

 It's not aim to be fancy.
 It solve this problem and nothing else.
 Do you want a web interface?
-You can either try other projects or create it on top of ergo's interface.
+You can either try another project or create it on top of ergo's interface.
 That's the magic of the unix philosophy, composition. :D

 ## Installation